wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ### 3.2 Password generator

-chromeIPass offers a password generator which receives the password from KeePass itself.<br />
+KeePassHTTP-Connector offers a password generator which receives the password from KeePass itself.<br />
-This function has to be enabled on the settings-page of chromeIPass.
+This function has to be enabled on the settings-page of KeePassHTTP-Connector.

 This feature is only available with the KeePassHttp v1.4 or higher.

 If it is enabled every password field contains a key icon on the right side.
 Click on it to open the password generator:<br />
 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-password-generator.png" alt="password-generator" width="300px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-password-generator.png)

-If the key-icon does not appear, right-click on the input-field and select _chromeIPass > Show Password Generator icons_ in the context-menu.
+If the key-icon does not appear, right-click on the input-field and select _KeePassHTTP-Connector > Show Password Generator icons_ in the context-menu.

 Once opened the generated password is stored in the field till you reload or submit the page or till you press the generate button.
 Even if you close the dialog and click on another key-icon the displayed password does not change.

 Does a page contain more than one password field and you opened the dialog on the first password field, the option to fill-in the next field is enabled.
 If the two password fields are successive on the page, this option is also checked.
 Otherwise it is unchecked.

-If the password field has a limited length for inputted text chromeIPass will detect it and automatically cut the generated password.
+If the password field has a limited length for inputted text KeePassHTTP-Connector will detect it and automatically cut the generated password.
 It will inform you about this change and copy the cutted password to your clipboard.

-__Because chromeIPass has some [limitations](#7-limitations-and-known-problems) to remember credentials the password should always be copied to your clipboard.__
+__Because KeePassHTTP-Connector has some [limitations](#7-limitations-and-known-problems) to remember credentials the password should always be copied to your clipboard.__

 #### 3.2.1 How is the password generated?

-chromeIPass sends a request to KeePass which generates a password with the settings of the built-in profile for auto-generated passwords.<br />
+KeePassHTTP-Connector sends a request to KeePass which generates a password with the settings of the built-in profile for auto-generated passwords.<br />
 To change the length and composition of generated passwords, please open the KeePass Password Generation Options.<br />
 Go to Keepass > Tools > Generate Password... and this dialog opens:<br />
 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/keepass-password-generation-options.png" alt="keepass-password-generation-options" width="300px" />](https://raw.github.com/pfn/passifox/master/documentation/images/keepass-password-generation-options.png)